adeeconometrics/ProgrammingLanguages/php/php.md

 ---
 #### Function Declaration

-Since PHP 7 Type declarations can be asserted; enabling this will enfore strict tying.
+Since PHP 7 Type declarations can be asserted; enabling this will enforce strict tying.
 The forms we are going to see here are function declarations with loose typing and strict typing.

 loose typing
 ```PHP